jenkinsci/junit-sql-storage-plugin/README.md

 ### Building

-To build the plugin use the `compile` goal
+To build the plugin use the `package` goal
 ```
-$ mvn clean compile
+$ mvn clean package -P quick-build
 ```
 to run the tests use the `test` goal
 ```